Canada - Haiti relations

-Canada and Haiti officially established diplomatic relations in 1954 when Edward Ritchie Bellemare was appointed Chargé d’Affaires of the Canadian Embassy in Haiti.
-Over the years, relations between both countries have been further cemented with the growth of a substantial Haitian community in Canada as well as through the continued presence of Canadian development organizations in Haiti.
+Canada and Haiti officially established diplomatic relations in 1954, when Edward Ritchie Bellemare was appointed chargé d’affaires at the Embassy of Canada in Haiti.
+Over the years, their relations have been strengthened by the growth of a substantial Haitian community in Canada (165,000) and the ongoing presence of Canadian development organizations in Haiti.

-To learn more about Canada’s development assistance in Haiti, please consult Canadian international assistance in Haiti.
+To learn more about Canada’s development assistance in Haiti, please visit Canada’s international assistance in Haiti.

 - Date Modified: